 Since 1974, High Mountain Heli-Skiing (HMH) has been offering its guests the ultimate deep powder helicopter skiing experience in Jackson Hole.
-We use a new Bell 407 helicopter to access our terrain.
-Our 305,000-acre terrain consists of ranges south of the Jackson Hole Mountain Resort, including all of the Snake River and Palisades Mountain Ranges, and portions of the Hoback, Teton and the Gros Ventre Mountain Ranges.
+We use two new model AS-350B3e A-Star helicopters to access our terrain.
+Our 305,000-acre terrain consists of ranges south of the Jackson Hole Mountain Resort, including all of the Snake River and Palisades Mountain Ranges, and portions of the Wyoming, Teton and the Gros Ventre Mountain Ranges.
 Vast open bowls, steep chutes, enchanted forests and glades can all be yours to explore.

-We fly in groups of six, one guide and five guests (weight restrictions apply).
-Four groups (20 guests) is the maximum amount for our daily operations.
+We fly in groups of five in the A-Star B3, one guide and four guests.
+Three groups (12 guests) is the maximum amount for our daily operations with each helicopter.

 Information in Teton Village can also be obtained at all hotel concierge and ski shops.
 If you are coming to Jackson Hole to ski, stop by and see us or just give us a call at (307)733-3274.
 We would be happy to answer any questions or just let you know how good it was that day.

 We operate on the Bridger-Teton and Caribou-Targhee National Forests under a permit from the National Forest Service.
 HMH is also a member of the Heli-Ski US Association.